UsabilityEngineering/ux-portfolio-Lpecson/j02/README.md

 ![HomeScreen](title.JPG)

 Next up I wanted to add some sound effects to my video.
 I went online and found some free sound effects and downloaded some to use.
 I ended up using this "BONK" sound effect.
-I navigated through the bottom left screen to where I had saved the sound and dragged it below the video file in the bottom right.
+This is where I have to praise Premiere as the integrated file system on the bottom left that lets you search your machine for pictures, clips, and audio is just so **satisfying** to use.
+Having it integrated right into the project is really just so convienent to use.
 From there it was just a matter of finding where exactly in the video I wanted it to be.
 I just clicked and dragged it and it worked exactly how I thought it would.

 ![HomeScreen](Addingaudio.JPG)